ndbiller/as-fa54-quiz/README.md

 ### Got More?

 I'm sure there's more.
-Feel free to add your own favorite time savers for coding here, so all of us can share them.
+Feel free to also add your own favorite little time savers here, so all of us can share them.

 ---

+# Credits

+> “It's so quiet this high up, the feeling you get
+> is that you're one of those space monkeys.
+> You do the little job you're trained to do.
+> Pull a lever.
+Push a button.
+> You don't understand any of it, and then you just die.”

+**Chuck Palahniuk, Fight Club**